emmajanedrews/base-template/_posts/2016-12-13-what-do-you-need-to-do-to-prepare-for-the-spring-market.md

 youtube_alternate_image:
 youtube_code: IDyWq-O07sg
 ---

-{% include youtube.html %}
-If you want to sell in the springtime, what are the first steps that you need to take?
+{% include youtube.html %}If you want to sell in the springtime, what are the first steps that you need to take?
 When do you need to take them?

 The very first thing you need to do is determine when the spring market begins.
 A lot of people operate under the misconception that the spring market starts in April and continues from there.
 The reality is that the spring market starts right after the Super Bowl weekend.
 So after the Redskins win the Super Bowl on February 5th, you want your house to be on the market on February 12th.